-• The parent involvement policy explains how the school plans to work with
+• The parent engagement plan explains how the school plans to work with

-Our district provides a high quality curriculum based upon the S.C.
-Curriculum Standards and Common Core Standards
+Our district provides a high-quality curriculum based upon the S.C.
+College & Career Ready Standards.

 - These curriculums have been approved by the S.C.
 Board of Education and adopted by our district. - Textbooks used in the classrooms have been revised by a committee of teachers and adopted and endorsed by the State Department of Education. - Specific educational programs in each school are targeted to meet the identified needs of the school's children.
-Our district administers a variety of standardized assessments to its students. - The test of state standards is part of the state assessment program, is given to students in Grades 3-8 and measures student performance on state standards. - Children in kindergarten and first grade take DOMINE, a test to determine the students' readiness for first and second grade.
+Our district administers a variety of standardized assessments to its students. - The test of state standards is part of the state assessment program, is given to students in Grades 3-8 and measures student performance on state standards. - Kindergartners take KRA to assess early literacy skills. - All students in Grades 1-5 take Fountas & Pinnell Benchmark Assessment to